amilakanishka/ECommerce-Product-Recommender-Using-Machine-Learning/README.md

 ### How to read our code: ###

 The repository contains the following folders:
-Data folder which contains the ETL solution on a Jupyter Notebook including the web-scraping Presentation folder contains the powerpoint presentation Folders containing Machine Learning notebooks and outputs
+Data folder which contains the EDA on a Jupyter Notebook and a webscraping notebook.

-Flask application related files in the main Project folder.
-- app.py is the flask app which renders the data from the database
-- config.py which contations configurations
-- Procfile for Heroku deployment cnfigurations
-- requirements.txt with all the requirements for deployment on Heroku
-- a folder templates where sit the three webpages: index.html for the home page, about.html, team.html

-### How to read our code: ###

-The repository contains the following folders:
-Data folder which contains the ETL solution on a Jupyter Notebook Presentation folder contains the powerpoint presentation
+Presentation folder contains the powerpoint presentation.
+Folders containing Machine Learning notebooks and outputs

 Flask application related files in the main Project_2 folder.
 - app.py is the flask app which renders the data from the database